-When approaching an obstruction, a boat may hail for room to tack and avoid a boat on the same tack.
-However, she shall not hail if
+A boat may hail for room to tack and avoid a boat on the same tack.
+However, she shall not hail unless

-- (a) she can avoid the obstruction safely without making a substantial course change, - (b) she is sailing below close-hauled, or - (c) the obstruction is a mark and a boat that is fetching it would be required to respond and change course.
+- (a) she is approaching an obstruction and will soon need to make a substantial course change to avoid it safely, and - (b) she is sailing close-hauled or above.

+In addition, she shall not hail if the obstruction is a mark and a boat that is fetching it would be required to change course as a result of the hail.